wilsonehusin/husin.dev/content/posts/2025-02-26-firehydrant-year-1/index.md

 Now that we support any kind of HTTP API, a new challenger appears: can I make a phone call to your on-call person directly?

-I mean, I know we call it _on-call_ so it makes sense to, you know, make phone calls.
+I mean, I know we call it _on-call_ so it makes sense to, you know, [make phone calls](https://firehydrant.com/changelog/live-call-routing-and-more/).

 ## Support hours

 A past job put me on a team whose customers are internal to the company, which were largely US-based.
 As such, our team then didn't have on-call duties, but we have "interrupt" duties: other parts of the organizations would ask our team questions to get support for internal infrastructure.

 This feature is made for folks holding jobs like past me.
-Your duties may be more critical than the one I had during your shift, but [there is no point on paging on-call outside of those shifts (e.g. financial industry going on halt outside of trading hours)](https://firehydrant.com/changelog/team-support-hours-interactive-ios-and-apple-watch-notifications-new-api-documentation-and-better-error-logging/).
-You can still get notified, but you can choose to not be waken up by it.
+Your duties may be more critical than the one I had during your shift, but [there is no point of paging on-call outside of those shifts (e.g. financial industry going on halt outside of trading hours)](https://firehydrant.com/changelog/team-support-hours-interactive-ios-and-apple-watch-notifications-new-api-documentation-and-better-error-logging/).
+You can still get notified, but you can choose to not be woken up by it.

 ## Alert grouping